TedHusted/awake/awake.md/awake.md

 Klaxons sound.
 Bulkhead doors slam shut, separating the invaders.
 Some of the battle bots transform rifle appendages into torches.
 They go to work on the doors.

-In the Command Center, the Watch Team is flipping through every security feed  through every security feed — hallways in flames, Ranger squads overwhelmed, bulkhead after bulkhead failing.
+In the Command Center, the Watch Team is flipping through every security feed.
+Hallways in flames, Ranger squads overwhelmed, bulkhead after bulkhead failing.

 Oceanus: Idisi, how many are there?